 Some photographers also like to follow the “Profit First” (this is a link to the book on Amazon) methodology, which helps business owners organize their finances by setting aside money for specific purposes, like taxes, overhead, and profit.
 This can be a helpful way to stay organized, especially if managing money isn’t your favorite task.
 Profit First is a great book and one we recommend along with many other business books for photographers.

-So, how do you actually pay your taxes?
 The specifics depend on the tax.
 Here are a few common methods:

 No matter what taxes you’re paying, it’s crucial to schedule your payments ahead of time to avoid any late fees or penalties.

 Keeping good records is essential to ensuring you’re paying the right amount in taxes, too.
-If you need help with bookkeeping, consider using software like QuickBooks or outsourcing to a professional bookkeeping service.

 Want even more clarity on your taxes (and other money-matters)?
 Check out our Financial Management Course for Photographers.
+This course can be purchased individually or as a part of our full Photography Business Academy.

 Transform your photography business into a streamlined, profitable venture that gives you more time, freedom, and confidence.